 Family and the End

-In 1916, as a 22-year old student at Saint Petersburg’s Polytechnic Institute, Kapitsa married Nadeshda Chernosvitova.
+In 1916, age 22, Kapitsa married Nadeshda Chernosvitova.
 The couple had a son and a daughter.
-The devastating 1918-19 Spanish flu epidemic claimed the lives of his entire new family – Nadeshda and both of their children.
+The devastating 1918-19 Spanish flu epidemic claimed the lives of his entire new family – Nadeshda and both children.

 In 1927, in Cambridge, Kapitsa married the artist Anna Krylova, a fellow Russian, whom he affectionately called Rat.
 She was the daughter of the eminent mathematician Aleksey Krylov.
 Their two sons, born in Cambridge, enjoyed highly successful careers in science.
 Sergei, the eldest, became a physicist and hosted the long-running Russian TV show Obvious but Incredible.
 Andrei became a geographer and discovered Antarctica’s amazing subglacial Lake Vostok.

 Pyotr Kapitsa died age 89 on April 8, 1984 in Moscow.
-He was buried in that city’s Novodevichy Cemetery.
+He was buried in the city’s Novodevichy Cemetery.
 He was survived by his wife and sons.

 Author of this page: The Doc